cockpit-project/cockpit/doc/authentication.md

     "command": "authorize",
     "cookie": "cookie",
     "response": "Basic dXNlcjpwYXNzd29yZAo=",
+    "remote-peer": "1.2.3.4",
 }
 ```

+`remote-peer` is the IP address of the connecting user, if known (otherwise
+unset).

 A `*` challenge requests whatever credentials the parent process has.
 Most auth
 commands will want to begin by issuing a `*` challenge.